Aissa Trad

 Milk(Haleeb)

-Starts with ح (Hha)
+Starts with ح (Hha) and used many times a day.

 تفاحة